Scouting in Yorkshire and the Humber: Aldwark Water Activity Centre

-The Aldwark Water Activity Centre is owned and maintained by Central Yorkshire Scout Association County.
-The centre is located on the River Ure, 8 miles upstream from the city of York.
+The Aldwark Water Activity Centre is owned and maintained by Central Yorkshire Scout County.
+The centre is located at Aldwark Bridge on the River Ure, 8 miles upstream from the city of York.

 The centre has one large camping field, as well as a converted mill which consists of a number of dormitories.
 The centre has kayaks and boats for sailing, and runs training courses to gain qualifications in these activities.